 Polycystic Ovary Syndrome (PCOS) might not be something that you know much about, but you should.
-It affects millions of women across the UK.
+It affects millions of women in the UK.
 Plus, it’s one of the biggest causes of infertility.

-This PCOS Awareness month we share everything you need to know about the common condition, as there is often confusion about what is actually is, the warning signs you should look for and if/how the condition can be treated.
+This PCOS Awareness month we've share everything you should know about the common condition, as there can be confusion about what is actually is, the signs you should look for and if/how the condition can be treated.

 To ensure you have the right information, here to provide some clarity on the topic is fertility and PCOS specialist Dr. Israel Ortega from world leading clinic IVI Fertility: